xDaryamo/puccini/puccini-tosca/README.md

 ### Format

-The default format for output is YAML, but you can switch to JSON or XML using `--format/-f`.
+The default format for output is YAML, but you can use JSON or XML instead with `--format/-f`.
 Note that Clout in JSON may lose some type information (e.g. JSON doesn't distinguish between an integer and a float).
+XML output uses a bespoke structure for maps and lists.

 For YAML you can add the additional `--strict/-y` switch to output a stricter YAML, which adds scalar type tags (such as `!!str`, `!!int`, `!!timestamp`) and outputs all strings in double quotes with no `|` or `>` notations.
 This is useful if you are consuming the YAML output with a non-compliant or buggy parser.

+Another YAML-specific switch is `--timestamps`.
+By default Puccini will allow the YAML "!!timestamp" type in its output.
+This type was included in YAML 1.1 but made optional in YAML 1.2.
+Most YAML parsers should support it, but in case your YAML 1.2 parser doesn't, you can disable this feature by setting this switch to false, in which case a canonical ISO-8601 string will be output instead.

 The `--pretty` switch (enabled by default) attempts a more human-readable output, with indentation and color highlighting in terminals.
 Disable this switch for a more compact output.